Edward W. Carmack

 Edward Ward Carmack (November 5, 1858 – November 9, 1908) was an attorney, newspaperman, and political figure who served as a U.S. Senator from Tennessee from 1901 to 1907.

 Following his political service, and after an unsuccessful run for Governor of Tennessee, he became editor of the one-year-old Nashville Tennessean.
-He was shot to death on November 9, 1908, over a feud precipitated by Duncan Brown Cooper for his editorial comments in the paper.
+He was fatally shot on November 9, 1908, over a feud precipitated by Duncan Brown Cooper for his editorial comments in the paper.

 Early life

 Carmack was born in Sumner County, Tennessee.
 He attended The Webb School, then at Culleoka, Tennessee.
 He studied law and was admitted to the bar in 1878 and began practicing in Columbia, Tennessee.
 He served as Columbia city attorney in 1881, and was elected to the Tennessee House of Representatives in 1884.

 Carmack joined the staff of the Nashville Democrat in 1889, later becoming editor-in-chief of the Nashville American when the two papers merged.
 He later (1892) served as editor of the Memphis Commercial, now The Commercial Appeal.